-The contingent cash consideration is determined based upon the satisfaction of certain defined operational milestones and will be remeasured at fair value at each reporting period through earnings.
+As a result of acquisition, the fair value of the consideration transferred included contingent cash considerations of \$7.9 million in aggregate.
+These contingent cash considerations are determined based upon the satisfaction of certain defined operational milestones and are remeasured at fair value at each reporting period through earnings.
 As the fair value is based on unobservable inputs, the liabilities are included in Level 3 of the fair value measurement hierarchy.
-The unobservable inputs used in the determination of the fair value of the contingent cash considerations include management's assumptions about the likelihood of payment based on the satisfaction of certain defined operational milestones and discount rates based on cost of debt.
-There were no changes in the fair value of contingent considerations, except for accretion expense of \$0.1 million for the three months ended April 30, 2022.
+There were no changes in the fair value of contingent considerations, except for accretion expense of \$0.1 million and \$0.2 million for the three and six months ended July 31, 2022, respectively.